phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 }
 ```

-It's important that we disable the [name mangling] through the `no_mangle` attribute, otherwise the compiler would generate some cryptic `_ZN3blog_os4_start7hb173fedf945531caE` symbol that the linker wouldn't recognize.
+By using the `#[no_mangle]` attribute we disable the [name mangling] to ensure that the Rust compiler really outputs a function with the name `_start`.
+Without the attribute, the compiler would generate some cryptic `_ZN3blog_os4_start7hb173fedf945531caE` symbol to give every function an unique name.
+The attribute is required because we need to tell the name of the entry point function to the linker in the next step.

 We also have to mark the function as `extern "C"` to tell the compiler that it should use the [C calling convention] for this function (instead of the unspecified Rust calling convention).
+The reason for naming the function `_start` is that this is the default entry point name for most systems.

 [name mangling]: https://en.wikipedia.org/wiki/Name_mangling
 [C calling convention]: https://en.wikipedia.org/wiki/Calling_convention